‘Big’ (1988) Review

 This is one of my favorite movies from the 1980s and one of my favorite performances from Tom Hanks.
 You can argue that this movie is not a true romantic comedy – if you take out the romance with Susan, does the story change much?
 Honestly, I would say yes!
-Josh’s blossoming romance with Susan is part of Josh’s and Susan’s character development and soon becomes the focus of the film.
+Josh’s blossoming romance with Susan is part of their character development and soon becomes the focus of the film.

 While not perfect, Big is a sweet film with genuine laughs and entertaining performances.
 I don’t know how anyone can watch this movie and not enjoy it, especially when you see Tom Hanks and Robert Loggia play Heart and Soul on a walking piano in the middle of F.A.O.
 Schwartz.